smalot/MagentoConnectorBundle/Resources/doc/userguide.md

-# User Guide for the Magento Connector Bundle
+# User Guide for the Magento connector bundle

+This user guide is primarily focused on the Magento connector bundle v1.1, but hints are presented for the development version (which will be v1.2).

 ## Mandatory attributes